-Have you checked with your insurance company about your behavioral health plan so you know whether or not you have to see a therapist in the insurance network?
+Have you checked with your insurance company so you know whether or not you have to see a therapist in their insurance network?
+YES / NO

 Many of the clinicians who are best for our particular needs may not be in our insurance network.
 However, many insurance companies have benefit plans that allow patients to see therapists who aren't in the network.

 95% of the patients I see use insurance to pay for therapy.

 We are living in a very different world when it comes to health care.
 For a variety of reasons related to patient confidentiality and constraints on treatment, it is becoming more common for an experienced clinician in private practice to refuse to participate on insurance panels.
 But this doesn't mean that patients cannot use their insurance to pay for treatment.